pyjarrett/OMSCS_Survival_Guide/README.md

 There is a very active Georgia Tech OMSCS community on Google+, where you can discuss course registrations, general OMSCS topics, and other generic things about OMSCS.
-Note that this includes bother students, TAs, and some professors, so be sure to temper what you say there.
-It is really friendly there (not a surprise, every OMSCS person I've met is friendly) and you will likely get ansnwer quickly.
+Note that this includes other students, TAs, and some professors, so be sure to temper what you say there.
+It is really friendly there (not a surprise, every OMSCS person I've met is friendly) and you will likely get answer quickly.

 _**Do not spam the Google+ OMSCS board**_